 Located in Lake Nicaragua, Ometepe is an 8 shaped island which, despite the presence of two active volcanoes, is peaceful, remote, and offers great hikes, wildlife and spectacular views.
-Among Nicaragua attractions, it may well be my favourite.

-Whether I feel like relaxing under the Caribbean sun, snorkelling in the clear waters, diving or just want to walk around to explore the island, Isla de Maiz won’t disappoint me.
-And here, I can be treated to a beautiful, almost stereotypical sunset.
+Whether you feel like relaxing under the Caribbean sun, snorkeling in the clear waters, diving or just want to walk around to explore the island, Isla de Maiz won’t disappoint.
+Needless to say, the Corn Islands are perfect in terms of sunset.